-- In large bowl, mix eggs, milk, salt, sugar, nutmeg, and cinnamon (if using) with a whisk until well combined.
-Add bread cubes and allow to soak for about 15 minutes.
+- In a large bowl, whisk eggs, milk, salt, sugar, and nutmeg until well combined.
+Add the bread cubes and toss to coat.

-- The next day, remove the plastic wrap and bake at 325° F for one hour, until there are no signs of any liquid remaining in pan.
+- The next day, remove the plastic wrap and bake at 325° F for one hour, until there are no signs of any liquid remaining in the pan.

 - Allow to cool for about 5 minutes.
-Serve hot with vanilla ice cream and sauce.
+Serve hot with vanilla ice cream and the sauce.
 Store in the refrigerator for up to 3 days.

-- In large saute pan, combine sugars, butter, corn syrup, and half of cream over medium heat.
-Bring to a boil and slowly add remaining cream, not letting the sauce stop boiling.
+- In large saute or sauce pan, combine the sugars, butter, corn syrup, and half of the cream over medium heat.
+Bring it to a boil and add the rest of the cream very slowly, not letting the sauce stop boiling.

-- Add spiced rum.
+- Add the spiced rum, if using.
 If you know how to flambe and are comfortable doing so, light it on fire, keeping your face well away from the stove top.
-If you're not comfortable doing this, you can just let the alcohol burn off while boiling the mixture for about 3 more minutes, stirring constantly.
+If you're not comfortable doing this, you can just let the alcohol boil off.
+Allow the mixture to boil for about 3 more minutes, stirring constantly.

-- Remove from the heat and add vanilla extract and sliced bananas.
+- Remove from the heat and add vanilla extract.
 Serve warm over bread pudding with vanilla ice cream.
-Store in refrigerator.
+Store in the refrigerator.